l-hoang/external-scala-chef-redux/README.md

 powerful as you can combine parsing combinators together to form a new parsing combinator that is capable of parsing what its parts are capable of parsing.

+The important thing is that ChefLines are being returned by some of the parsers, which allows me to take advantage of my existing code from the internal DSL version of Chef since I can then replace the internal DSL parsing infrastructure with the parsing combinator version.

+Regex is used with the parsing combinators to do parsing of the Chef program.

+**For more details on how it works, see the `ChefParser` file where I have extensively commented on how it works + what I am doing.**

 Here are some helpful sources on these parsing combinators and how to use them.